Grilled Picanha is delicious, tender, buttery, and is a source of great enjoyment by all who love steak!

 Cut the small end sections off, then cut the roast into 1 1/4″-1 1/2″ thick steaks.

-Next, form the picanha steaks into a “C” shape.
+Next, bend the picanha steak strips into a “C” shape.
 Run your sword skewer through the center of the fat cap, and thread the steaks as pictured—average 3 steaks per skewer.

 Prepare your grill for 400 degrees F. Remember that picanha steaks cook hot and fast!
 We used the Puma by Nuke for this recipe, and it did an amazing job.
+Prepare your grill for 400 degrees F. Remember that picanha steaks cook hot and fast!
+You want to get a good sear on the meat at a high temperature.
+We used the Puma by Nuke for this recipe, and it did an amazing job.
 Please read my review of the Nuke for more information.
 However, you can use any outdoor cooker to make grilled picanha, as long as they reach high temperatures and accommodate 1-2 large sword skewers.

 Once your grill is up to temperature, it is time to start cooking.
-Place your picanha on the grill and cook for 10-12 minutes total or 5-6 minutes per side for medium-rare doneness.
+Place the skewers on the grill and cook for 10-12 minutes total or 5-6 minutes per side for medium-rare doneness.
 Refer to my steak temperature guide for precise temperature breakdowns.

-Once your picanha has cooked to desired doneness, remove from the grill and place onto a large cutting board.
+Once the meat has cooked to desired doneness, remove from the grill and place onto a large cutting board.
 Let the steaks rest for 10 minutes.

 Carving Grilled Picanha:

 You have a few choices when it comes to carving picanha, either carve straight from the skewer like they do in Brazilian steakhouses.
 Or, remove the picanha from the skewer and slice.
-You also have the option of serving your grilled picanha as a whole, or sliced and smothered in our delicious Board Dressing for Beef.
+You also have the option of serving your grilled picanha whole or sliced and smothered in our delicious Board Dressing for Beef.